HOW TO SET UP A WIREGUARD VPN SERVER WITH PIHOLE

 Go to this page if you are using Cloudflare's DNS: cloudflare dns test

-This page checks whether our ads blocking system works(you can also try to open any newspaper website with adblock disabled...those websites are the perfect testing page for an anti-ads system): adblocks testing
+This page checks whether our ads blocking system works(you can also try to open any newspaper website with adblock disabled...): adblocks testing

 This website checks whether your VPN/DNS leaks your real IP address.
 Be sure to restart your network daemon(i.e., NetworkManager on Linux) before starting this test to avoid false-positive results. dnsleak test